-Solar panel cleaning affects your systems ability ingest sunlight and convert it into usable energy.
+Solar panel cleaning affects your systems ability to take in sunlight and convert it into usable energy.
 Anything that blocks the sunlight from reaching the silicon on the solar panels can influence the performance of your system.

 Solar panels installed at a steep enough tilt will clean themselves during heavy rainfall, so when do you need to clean your solar panels and how important is it?

-Many Australian homeowners wonder how to clean solar panels and its impact on the performance of their solar system.
-The question that gets asked most is whether or not hiring a solar cleaning service is actually worth it.
-This article outlines what you need to know.
+Australian homeowners often ask how to clean their solar panels and whether cleaning affects the efficiency of their solar system.
+The most common question is whether hiring a solar cleaning service is worth it.
+In this article, we’ll cover everything you absolutely need to know about solar panel cleaning.

 Is Cleaning Your Solar Panels Worth it?